 - spend weeks with your eyes glazed over looking for travel deals for a weekend getaway, and eventually you just end up exhausted and Netflixing on the couch?

-Anyway, you get it.
+And I get it.
 Sometimes self-care IS stressful.

 We work so hard to take care of ourselves that — instead of building our resilience reserves — we actually really need that treat time just to get back to a basic level of balance.